pbbwfc/FsChessPgn/docs/Main.md

 let Sq(f:File,r:Rank) :Square = r * 8s + f
 ```

+## Moves

+These are three types of move supported.
+The main one is _aliased_ to an _int_ and encodes details of the move.

 ## Castle Flags

 These are a means of storing the castling writes for a board position.
 They are provided as an enumeration **CstlFlgs** with these values: